 “Use an independent mortgage lender to get your preapproval letter,” says Robert Twaron of San Antonio Home Finders.
 “Oftentimes you can get an approval letter faster and for a higher amount than anything the big banks will want to grant you, and with a better interest rate.”

 That’s because independent mortgage lenders aren’t the representatives of giant lending institutions.
 And they’ve become especially successful in the wake of the housing-market crisis, partly because they’re working directly with the loan’s underwriter, and because their business model includes an incentive for getting your mortgage approved.

 Compared to a big bank, the experience of an independent mortgage lender is likely to be a higher-touch scenario — more advice, more assistance offered along the way.
 A simple online search can help locate independent mortgage lenders.

 Hire an agent.

 “In most states this is still free for the buyer,” says Darlene Brent, associate broker at Long & Foster Real Estate.
 Brent adds that an agent often helps buyers scale their goals to homes that can serve them best.
 “Get someone on your side who is an expert and can help you have realistic expectations,” she says.
 “Start small so you don’t get in over your head.”
-Realtor.com and ZipRealty are great places to start when searching for an agent.
+Realtor.com is a great places to start when searching for an agent.